trallnag/prometheus-fastapi-instrumentator/README.md

     number of requests.
 * Summary `http_request_size_bytes` with `handler`.
 Added up total of the content lengths of all incoming requests.
-If the request has no valid content length header it will be ignored.
-No percentile calculated.
+If the request has no valid content length, 0 bytes will be assumed.
 * Summary `http_response_size_bytes` with `handler`.
 Added up total of the content lengths of all outgoing responses.
-If the response has no valid content length header it will be ignored.
-No percentile calculated.
+If the response has no valid content length, 0 bytes will be assumed.
 * Histogram `http_request_duration_seconds` with `handler`.
 Only a few buckets to keep cardinality low.
 Use it for aggregations by handler or SLI buckets.
 * Histogram `http_request_duration_highr_seconds` without any labels.
 Large